COMMENT: Sancho exit places black mark against Guardiola and City

 Sancho was involved in more goals - scoring five and assisting five others - than any other player at the European Under-17 Championships as England reached the final.
 His outstanding performances led to him being named the tournament's Golden Player, following in the footsteps of Toni Kroos, Cesc Fabregas and Wayne Rooney.

-No young player who is yet to make a first-team appearance can be declared a dead cert - but Dortmund believe their £8m acquisition is as close as you can get.
+No young player who is yet to make a first-team appearance can be declared a dead cert - but Dortmund believe their £8m acquisition is as close as you'll get.
 His exit from the Etihad places a big black mark against the philosophy of both Pep Guardiola and Manchester City.

 When Guardiola arrived at City last July he said: “I grew up in one of the most important academies in the world, in Barcelona, where the Academy and the young, talented players are so, so important.
 One of the reasons I decide to come here to Manchester City is because I knew how good they are working in the Academy and with the young players.